SeaGL/seagl.github.io/health.md

 We _require_ attendees, aside from the active presenter, to wear [facial coverings recommended by the United States Centers for Disease Control (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html) in all presentation spaces, including the keynote auditorium.

 We _encourage_ the use of masks with an N95 or similar rating.
-These are particularly effective at reducing exposure to viruses, as well as allergens that are likely to be in high concentration at our venue and may cause COVID/flu-like symptoms.
+These are particularly effective at reducing exposure to viruses, allergens, and other pollutants that  may cause COVID/flu-like symptoms.

 We _commit_ to having a supply of high-quality facial coverings at the event and will supply any attendee who needs one, free of charge.